DhayaaAnbajagane/Aarambam/README.md

 ## Overview

-`Aarambam` (pronounced "Aah-rum-bum", named after the Tamil word for beginnings) is a pipeline for generating initial conditions (ICs) corresponding to arbitrary bispectrum templates.
-It is an end-to-end pipeline that can provide the final ICs given an analytic bispectrum template.
+`Aarambam` (pronounced "Aah-rum-bum", named after the Tamil word for beginnings) is a codebase for generating initial conditions (ICs) corresponding to arbitrary bispectrum templates.

+It provides an end-to-end pipeline for generating the ICs of a N-body simulation given some analytic bispectrum template.
 This is a largely modified version of two packages --- [CMB-BEST](https://github.com/Wuhyun/CMB-BEST/tree/main) by Wuhyun Sohn, and [2LPTPNG](https://github.com/dsjamieson/2LPTPNG/tree/main) by Drew Jamieson (which itself derives from [2LPTIC](https://github.com/manodeep/2LPTic) and previous codebases) --- so please see those packages for the original implementations.
-This package now provides all routines fo the decomposition of arbitrary bispectra into separable functions, and the subsequent generation of initial conditions corresponding to these functions.
+The modifications allow for the decomposition of arbitrary bispectra into separable functions, and the subsequent generation of initial conditions corresponding to these functions.

 The method implemented in `Aarambam` was introduced in Anbajagane & Lee (2025a) and Anbajagane & Lee (2025b).
 Citations to the same are requested if you are using this code for a publication.
 Contact dhayaa at uchicago dot edu if you have any questions.
 Happy simulating!